Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, machine learning methods, especially deep neural networks (DNNs), have been transforming various application domains \cite{hu,wtf1,ton-dnn2}, such as computer vision \cite{cv}, speech recognition \cite{sr}, and autonomous driving \cite{sdc}.
-To promote efficient task processing, mobile edge computing (MEC)\cite{mec,drl2,ton-mec1,ton-mec2}, has emerged as a promising paradigm to provide end-users with low-latency computation, caching, and transmission capabilities \cite{mec1,math1,ton-tan}.
+Recently, machine learning methods, especially deep neural networks (DNNs), have been transforming various application domains \cite{hu,wtf1,ton-dnn2}, such as computer vision \cite{cv}, speech recognition \cite{sr}, and autonomous driving \cite{sdc}.
+To promote efficient task processing, mobile edge computing (MEC) \cite{mec,drl2,ton-mec1,ton-mec2} has emerged as a promising paradigm to provide end-users with low-latency computation, caching, and transmission capabilities \cite{mec1,math1,ton-tan}.
 In MEC, DNN models can be pre-cached at base stations (BSs) with edge servers, enabling rapid responses to user requests \cite{mec2}, \cite{mec3}.
-However, unlike cloud servers, due to the limited resources of a BS, only a few popular DNN models can be cached simultaneously to service some users\cite{zhao}, \cite{mec4}.
-Additionally, request routing is also a key factor affecting users' quality of experience (QoE) in multi-edge collaboration scenarios \cite{chu,ton-route,wtf2}.
-Therefore, routing requests to BSs with relevant cached models is essential for maximizing user coverage and system efficiency.
-Obviously, the model caching mechanism is tightly coupled with the request routing scheme.
-Thus, jointly optimizing model caching and request routing decisions is crucial for improving users' QoE in MEC.
+However, unlike cloud servers, due to the limited resources of a BS, only a few popular DNN models can be cached simultaneously to serve users \cite{zhao}, \cite{mec4}.
+Additionally, routing requests to BSs with relevant cached models is essential for user coverage and system efficiency, and is hence critical to users' quality of experience (QoE) in multi-edge scenarios \cite{chu,ton-route,wtf2}.
+Since model caching and request routing are tightly coupled, jointly optimizing them is essential for users' QoE.